palakgupta2712/astro-portfolio/src/content/posts/graphql-vs-rest.md

 In summary, if your use case is simple and well-defined, REST may be the better choice.
 If your use case is more complex and dynamic, GraphQL may be the better choice.
 Additionally, you should also consider the existing infrastructure and team expertise in your decision making process.

 Ultimately, the choice between GraphQL and REST will depend on the specific requirements of your application and the needs of your clients.
-It's also worth considering the development experience, developer's skillset, and the existing infrastructure.
+It's also worth considering the development experience, developer's skillset, and the existing infrastructure.💡